Speakers

 Susan Lacke – @SusanLacke

 Susan Lacke does 5Ks, Ironman Triathlons, and everything in between to justify her love for cupcakes (yes, she eats that many).
 After earning Masters and Doctoral degrees in Health and Wellness, Susan did the most responsible thing a graduate with a giant mound of student debt could do: She became a writer.
-Today, she has a featured column in Competitor Magazine, a weekly blog in Competitor.com, and serves as Resident Triathlete for No Meat Athlete, a website dedicated to vegetarian endurance athletes.
+Today, she has featured columns with Competitor and Triathlete, serves as Resident Triathlete for No Meat Athlete, a website dedicated to vegetarian endurance athletes, and has worked with multiple popular fitness sites, including Fit Bottomed Girls, The Blog of Impossible Things, and Bliss Tree.
 Recently, she signed her first book deal with VeloPress Publishing.
 You can find all of her work at www.susanlacke.com.

 Susan lives and trains in Phoenix, Arizona with four animals: A labrador, a cattle dog, a miniature pinscher, and a freakishly tall triathlete boyfriend.
 She claims to be of sound mind, though this has yet to be substantiated by a medical expert.